-- Of the 160 short-lived lakes we identified in 2013-2018, only Jeruy lake (in 2013) and Karateke lake (in 2014) showed 285 considerable drainage.
+Of the 160 short-lived lakes we identified in 2013-2018, only Jeruy lake (in 2013) and Karateke lake (in 2014) showed considerable drainage.
 The estimated maximum discharges from Jeruy (182,000 m) and Karateke (123,000 m) lakes were 14.9 and 11.5 m/s, respectively (Narama et al., 2018).
 These lakes had relatively large outlet tunnels, with one at Jeruy, as well as one at Karateke, having a cross-section of about 8 m (Fig. 12a,b).
-Earlier, in 2008, the w-Zyndan lake (437,000 m) emptied at the a higher discharge rate of 27 m/s (Narama et al., 2010a).
+Earlier, in 2008, the w-Zyndan lake (437,000 m) emptied at a higher discharge rate of 27 m/s (Narama et al., 2010a).
 Most of the water in these three cases drained over a period of several hours.
-In contrast, Korumdu lake did not show such high drainage rates during 2014-2019, draining at a - maximum rate of 0.66 m/s in 2017, taking 17 days to drain 234,000 m, and its tunnel cross-section was much smaller than 290 those at Jeruy or Karateke lakes.
+In contrast, Korumdu lake did not show such high drainage rates during 2014-2019, draining at a

-In addition, Korumdu lake exhibited sudden fluctuations of water level over several hours, which we argued was related to closure of the small outlet ice-tunnel caused by deposition of and blockage by debris.
+- period of several hours.
+In contrast, Korumdu lake did not show such high drainage rates during 2014-2019, draining at a maximum rate of 0.66 m/s in 2017, taking 17 days to drain 234,000 m, and its tunnel cross-section was much smaller than those at Jeruy or Karateke lakes. - In addition, Korumdu lake exhibited sudden fluctuations of water level over several hours, which we argue was related to closure of the small outlet ice-tunnel caused by deposition of and blockage by debris.
 The relatively small tunnel size of this lake resulted in slower lake discharge even when lake volume reached its maximum (330,000 m).
-During 2017-2019, the lake 295 size was largest in 2017, yet the discharge rates were in the same order of magnitude nearly the same every year.
-These results show that, at least for Korumdu lake, the dimensions of the outlet ice-tunnel were the dominant factor controlling lake discharge rates.

-However, tunnel dimensions could increase in the future due to thermal erosion and flowing water, allowing greater discharge rates.
-Meltwater and increasing temperature can accelerate thermokarst processes enlarging the outlet ice-tunnel (Sakai et al.,

-2000; Kääb et al., 2001; Miles et al., 2018).
+During 2017-2019, the lake size was largest in 2017, yet discharge rates were in the same order of magnitude every year.
+These results show that, at least for Korumdu lake, the dimensions of the outlet ice-tunnel were the dominant factor controlling lake discharge rates. - However, tunnel dimensions could increase in the future due to thermal erosion and flowing water, allowing greater discharge rates.
+Meltwater and increasing temperature can accelerate thermokarst processes enlarging the outlet ice-tunnel (Sakai et al., 2000; Kääb et al., 2001; Miles et al., 2018).
 In addition, although lake basin size changes on ice-cored moraine complexes depend on the details of the thermal erosion, the basin area of Korumdu lake has increased each year due to glacier retreat.
-If these conditions and evolution also apply to other short-lived glacier lakes in the Teskey Range, large-scale flooding events during their discharge may become more frequent in the future due to increasing temperature.
+If these conditions and evolution also apply to other short-lived glacier lakes in the Teskey Range, large-scale flooding events during their discharge may become more frequent in the future due to increasing temperature. - 290

-305 6 Conclusions
+6 Conclusions

 From our field survey (2015-2019), we found that Korumdu lake, located in the Tong region of Teskey Range, northern Tien Shan, appeared and expanded from July to August and then drained over a period of 2-3 weeks.
-The lake formed when its outlet ice-tunnel closed, which we argued was due to deposition of ice-debris mixture during summer.
-The lake drainage was always relatively slow.
-We argue that predicting drainage rates requires knowing the dimensions of the outlet ice-tunnel and
+The lake formed when its outlet ice-tunnel closed, which we argue was due to deposition of ice-debris mixture during summer.
+The lake drainage was